Boeing-Embraer deal on knife-edge as markets tumble

 At stake is a key plank of Boeing’s strategy for expanding its engineering and industrial base just as it faces talks over $60 billion of U.S. support for the U.S. aerospace industry.

-While Boeing could, analysts note, seek a lower price, pledges baked into the deal during months of sensitive negotiations leave the Brazilian government, Embraer’s majority shareholder, little room for maneuver barring a sharp rebound.
+While Boeing could, analysts note, seek a lower price, pledges baked into the deal during months of sensitive negotiations leave Embraer’s shareholders little room for manoeuvre barring a sharp rebound.

 Embraer plans to pay a $1.6 billion special dividend to its shareholders out of the proceeds from the transaction.

-After allowing for taxes, the plan would place Embraer’s commercial arm led by John Slattery in a new Boeing-led venture competing with Airbus’s A220 and keep aside some $1 billion of net cash for Embraer’s remaining defense and private-jet units.Embraer’s battered market value threatens to upend those calculations, barring an unlikely decision to forego the special dividend or saddle the old Embraer with debt, analysts said.
+After allowing for taxes, the plan would place Embraer’s commercial arm led by John Slattery in a new Boeing-led venture competing with Airbus’s A220 and keep aside some $1 billion of net cash for Embraer’s remaining defence and private-jet units.Embraer’s battered market value threatens to upend those calculations, barring an unlikely decision to forego the special dividend or saddle the old Embraer with debt, analysts said.

 Boeing’s new chief executive, Dave Calhoun, said in January he was committed to the deal.
 He must now convince Boeing’s board to pursue it while also facing critics in Congress who are questioning how potential U.S. taxpayer funds would be deployed.